 Bourbon is a type of American whiskey, distilled from a mash made primarily of corn.
 Like Tennessee whiskey, for a whiskey to call itself bourbon its mash (the mixture of grains from which the product is distilled) must contain at least 51 per cent corn.

 The mash must be distilled at 160 proof or less, the distillate must be stored in charred new oak barrels at 125 proof or less, and it must not contain any additives.
-Learn more about bourbon in our blog.

 American rye whiskey is subject to the same strict legal requirements as the other categories covered in this article.
 Similar to bourbon and Tennessee whiskey, for a spirit to call itself American rye whiskey, the mash has to be made up of at least 51 percent actual rye grain.
 Interestingly, these legal requirements don’t apply in Canada, where rye is also a very popular spirit of choice.